William Ruto and his Presidential running mate were discovered by ‘Deep State’ while in college and assigned ‘special duties’

 One of the assignments for a ‘special’ DO was to oversee the of dropping scary leaflets on the eve of elections

-Come the first multi-party presidential election in 1992, a youthful Ruto abandoned his Masters’ degree studies to work in the shadowy YK’92.
+Come the first multi-party presidential election in 1992, a youthful Ruto abandoned his Masters’ degree to work in the shadowy YK’92.
 Gachagua, on the other hand, was among 20 DOs recalled from the field for “special duties” at Prof Mbithi’s Harambee House office.

 The “special assignment” for Gachagua and his group was to plot on how to scuttle the opposition in the hotly contested presidential election.

 One of the plots by the Mbithi Team was to secretly mobilize huge crowds to turn up at the JKIA airport to welcome opposition leader, the late Kenneth Matiba who had been recuperating in a London hospital.
 The idea was to convince Matiba that he had the numbers to go it alone in the presidential race.
-Effectively that split the formidable Ford opposition down the middle making it easy for the then ruling party Kanu to steal the election.
+Effectively, that split the formidable Ford opposition down the middle making it easy for the then ruling party Kanu to steal the election.

 “Bring that thing I fire it at them myself”, cocky DO Rigathi Gachagua barked at the reluctant police officer